 We hope to do activities like these during the summer of 2022, in line with COVID19 rules and restrictions.
 We will keep participants updated through our newsletter.
 If you aren't already a member of Project Swallowtail, please sign up to receive information on these events.

 Over 130 Project Swallowtail Block Ambassadors and PollinateTO participants started on the path of certification to become official Pollinator Stewards during our six-week training in 2021!
 Congratulations to all the participants for your engagement and enthusiasm.
 The success of this group's training has led to the development of the Pollinator Steward Certification program on a national stage for 2022!

 This unique certification program is offered only by Pollinator Partnership Canada (P2C), the largest non-profit organization dedicated to the protection of pollinators and their habitat.
 P2C has been at the forefront of pollinator research, education and habitat improvement for over 20 years.
 Certification as a Pollinator Steward demonstrates that you have a science-based understanding of pollinators and gives you the practical know-how to help them.
 Certification also shows that you have used your knowledge to create habitat and educate others.

-In October 2020, forty Block Ambassadors received a seed tray kit that they will take care of over the winter and into spring.
+In February 2021, sixty-five Seed Sitters received seed tray kits that they will take care of over the winter and into spring.
 Yes, that's right - most native plant seeds need an 'overwintering' period of cold to kick-start their germination process!
-Come spring, Block Ambassadors will return half of the plants they will have grown to the project, which will distribute them to community gardens, and Block Ambassadors will keep the other half for their own outreach efforts.
+Come summer and fall, Seed Sitters will spread these plants to community gardens and neighbourhood yards, and others will be used to engage and recruit new participants to Project Swallowtail.

-Check out the Seeds to Seedlings workshop above from Block Ambassador and steering committee member Pete Ewins and the written instructions to learn how to start your own seeds.
+Check out the Seeds to Seedlings workshop below from Block Ambassador and steering committee member Pete Ewins, and the Seed Sitters webpage to learn how to start your own seeds.